X4mp/benchmark/WHITEPAPER.md

 Every time someone executes a task and submit it as done, the project manager of that specific project must review it.
 When a milestone is finished, the token holders verifies that the milestone is completed.
 If the token holders approves the milestone, everyone that executed tasks get paid automatically.

 The project manager receives a percentage of all the earnings made by the people that executed tasks on his project.
-The percentage is voted by the token holders.
+The percentage is voted by the token holders.A

 ### Guarantee
+Each person that wants to provide a service to the benchmark blockchain needs to be trusted by the token holders.
+In order to be trusted, each person must make a pledge to the blockchain wallet.
+The pledge amount varies depending of the service provided.
+If a person act against the interest of the benchmark blockchain, the pledge is seized and deposited in the blockchain wallet.

+#### Node
+The benchmark blockchain is a proof-of-stake blockchain.
+The stake is a pledge that the node makes to the network's wallet.
+If a node propagate false information regarding blocks and the network discovers the rogue activity, the pledge will be seized and given to the network's wallet.

+#### Servers

 ## Features